The correct test is important! Insist on the test methods listed below and seek advice from a specialised professional if you are unsure.

 Herpes

 A test is only recommended if symptoms persist and an infection is clearly suspected.
 A test without symptoms is not useful.
-A test is ordered by a medical professional and the diagnosis is made by a healthcare professional on the basis of a laboratory analysis (serology) with a swab of the lesion.
+A test is ordered by a medical professional and the diagnosis is made by a healthcare professional on the basis of a laboratory analysis (PCR) with a swab of the lesion.

 HPV